-In general, there is little reason to dwell on the “what ifs” when studying history, but the US was so bitterly divided between North and South during the first century of its history, and the power so evenly divided between their differing interests, it’s interesting to wonder how this chapter would have played out differently had the Constitution not been written to give the South a small but meaningful edge in the distribution of power.
+In general, there is little reason to dwell on the “what ifs” when studying history, but the US was so bitterly divided between Northern and Southern states during the first century of its history, and the power so evenly divided between their differing interests, it’s interesting to wonder how this chapter would have played out differently had the U.S Constitution not been written to give the South a small but meaningful edge in the distribution of power.

 “Three-Fifths of a Person” Racism and Slavery in the US Constitution

 While the Three-Fifths Compromise certainly had an immediate influence on the course of the US, perhaps the most startling impact of the agreement stems from the inherent racism of the language, the effect of which is still being felt today.

 While Southerners wanted to count slaves as part of their states’ population so that they could get more votes in Congress, Northerners didn’t want them counted because — as in almost all other cases of 18th and 19th century American law — slaves were considered property, not people.

 Elbridge Gerry, one of the delegates of Massachusetts, championed this point of view when he asked, “Why, then, should the blacks, who were property in the South, be in the rule of representation more than the cattle & horses of the North?”

 Some of the delegates, despite owning slaves themselves, did see the contradiction between the “all men are created equal” doctrine that formed the backbone of the American independence movement and the notion that certain people could be considered property simply by the color of their skin.